Xacone/KeServiceDescriptorTableLeak/README.md

 While crafting a kernel driver that intercepts system calls (👀), I realized that I needed at some point the SSDT to resolve the name of intercepted system calls from their ID.
 The problem is that the Windows kernel no longer exports the ``KeServiceDescriptorTable`` function on its x64 versions for obscure reasons, so it's impossible to obtain its address with  ``MmGetSystemRoutineAddress`` or ``RtlFindExportedRoutineByName``.
 I therefore looked for a trick to resolve this address in a runtime and universally compatible way with several versions of the kernel.

-I came across the following simple technique, based on a supplied address: ``KiSystemCall64Shadow``, the system call handler found at MSR ``c000082``.
+I came across the following simple technique, based on a supplied address: ``KiSystemCall64Shadow``, the Meltdown-related system call handler found at MSR ``c000082``.

 ```
 0: kd> rdmsr c0000082